uncefact/spec-untp/website/docs/specification/ConformityCredential.md

 The `conformityCertificate` and `auditableEvidence` objects are both the same `SecureLink` type.
 The purpose is to provide a verifiable link to further details about the attestation (the certificate) or the auditable evidence (eg test results) that informed the attestation.

 * `linkURL` points to the external certificate or evidence described by `linkName`.
-* `linkType` is an optional identifier that, if present, should be drawn from a controlled vocabulary of linktypes ([example](https://ref.gs1.org/voc/?show=linktypes)).
+* `linkType` is an optional identifier that, if present, should be drawn from a controlled vocabulary of link types ([example](https://idr.untp.showthething.com/api/1.0.0/voc?show=linktypes)).
 * `hashDigest` should equal the hash of the target.
 This provides an integrity measure to ensure that the external certificate or evidence has not been tampered since the DCC was issued.
 * `hashMethod` code defines which hash algorithm to use.
 * `encryptionMethod` defines whether the target is encrypted and, if so, using which algorithm.
-THis provides a privacy/confidentiality mechanism to protect more sensitive content.
+This provides a privacy/confidentiality mechanism to protect more sensitive content.
 The decryption key is assumed to be passed out of bounds.

 ```json
     "conformityCertificate": {